The Bible is like a compass...

 In 2006, they founded C.A.R.E.
 Ministries, a specialized mission work among numerous nursing homes, assisted living facilities, and Alzheimer care units in Northwestern PA and Northeastern OH.
 The Aabye's have operated their ministry out of Open Door Baptist Church since that time.

 In 2012, when a vacancy occurred in the pastorate at the church, Pastor Aabye was voted in as the new pastor.
-Bringing over 25 years of pastoral and evangelistic ministry experience, Pastor Aabye's emphasis is on solid, biblical teaching and preaching with a view towards personal growth in the lives of believers.
+Having 35 years of pastoral and evangelistic ministry experience, Pastor Aabye's emphasis is on solid, biblical teaching and preaching with a view towards personal growth in the lives of believers.

 Pastor Aabye is a 1987 graduate of Colonial Hills Baptist College in Danbury, Connecticut.
-The Aabye's have one son, Jason, who pastors in Kentucky.
+The Aabye's have one son, Jason, six grandchildren, and eight great-grandchildren.